braskano1/Input-Score-TU/README.md

 1. Check the troubleshooting section above
 2. Review the browser console for error messages
 3. Ensure you're using the latest version
-4. Contact the developer with specific error details
+4. Use the provided CSV template for best results

-The modular architecture in v3.0 makes the extension much more maintainable and allows for easier debugging and feature additions.
-The Student ID matching feature ensures 100% accuracy when placing scores in the correct student fields! 🎯
+5. Contact the developer with specific error details